 Barcelona Modern International Composition Course

-Demian LUNA, artistic and pedagogical director
+Demian LUNA, artistic director

 Argentine composer born in Córdoba.
 He studied musical composition and piano at the School of Arts of the National University of Córdoba, Argentina.
 In 2002, he traveled to Barcelona to study Perfection and Musical Specialization in Composition and Instrumentation at the Higher Conservatory of Music of the Liceu, as a student of the Catalan composer Benet Casablancas.
 Later he expanded his training with Martin Matalon, in the CRR93 of Aubervilliers-Paris.
 He has attended as an active student in numerous master classes and composition courses given by prestigious musicians, among others: Jonathan Harvey, G. Aperghis, B. Ferneyhough, F. Cerha, Kaija Saariaho, Luis De Pablo, Cristóbal Halffter, Héctor Parra , Alberto Posadas, Martín Matalón, César Camarero, Giacomo Manzoni, Franco Donatoni, Arditti Quartet (Workshop).